 Magic SEO Ball says: very doubtful.

 First, this claim is completely in conflict with the evidence at hand.
-We have firsthand knowledge of at least one large site that got hit by Panda around 24-25 October 2014, eliminated the problem almost immediately by noindexing a quarter of its URLs ((Without going into details, we have 95+% certainty that those URLs caused the Panda problem in the first place.)), watched those URLs drop from Google’s index, and still has not recovered from Panda.
+We have firsthand knowledge of at least one large site that got hit by Panda around 24-25 October 2014, eliminated the problem almost immediately by noindexing a quarter of its URLs [1], watched those URLs drop from Google’s index, and still has not recovered from Panda.

 Second… well, there isn’t much more to say about this.
 While the Panda algorithm itself might have been updated at some point since late October, there is zero reason to believe that its data has been refreshed.
 And there’s also no reason to think that Google would run an updated Panda algorithm with stale data.
 So, almost certainly there’s been neither an algorithm update nor a data refresh.